 The Hidden Mobility Disabilities Alliance (HMDA) Board of Directors came together in March 2017 to launch this non-profit out of a passion for ensuring that all people can participate in community life to the fullest.
-Hidden mobility disabilities are truly invisible, and we hope that we can engage the full range of relevant parties to join us in increasing accessibility for those with hidden mobility disabilities.
+Hidden mobility disabilities are truly invisible, and we hope that we can engage the full range of relevant parties to join us in increasing accessibility for those with hidden mobility disabilities (or limited mobility).

 About Our Founder